Besimilar/Air-Quality-Analysis/1-Data-Ingestion/README.md

 # Steps in Data Ingestion
 1. Fetch rawdata from EPA API ("src/fetchdata.py"):
 	* set begin-date and end-date in env.list before starting your container
-	* if You dont set end-date, it will be current date.

 2. Clean rawdata and save both rawdata and cleandata to local ("src/wrangling.py")
 	* for details, refer to "notebook/preprocess*.ipynb"